talniv/LinKs/User Generated Cyberlaw.md

 Online service providers, but when they are creating policies, they need to take into consideration their users.
 In other words, this would be inclusive.

-Multi-jurisdictions (the magnusson copyright stealth) interests are brought into consideration.
+Multi-jurisdictions (the magnusson copyright stealth) interests are brought into consideration. it is the only thing to do to allow that.

 It's true that some users are more important than others, but not in all profit models.